remotemerge/totp-php/README.md

 // Create a new TOTP instance
 $totp = TotpFactory::create();

-// Replace with your secret key and the code to verify
+// Replace it with your secret key and the code to verify
 $secret = 'JBSWY3DPEHPK3PXP';
 $code = '123456';